ProgrammerDwarf/freecodecamp-practice/accessibility-abstract/README.md

 ## The audio tag

 As the title says, it serves as a component to listen to an audio track.
 If you set the `controls` attribute, you will place buttons to control the audio, such as playback, pause and progress bar.

+## The figure and caption

+This duo is excellent to put an image and a brief explaniation to the screen readers of the image.
+The `figcaption` goes inside the `figure` tag.